 Buying a property: working out what you can afford

 Buying a property is a big step involving a substantial long-term financial commitment, so think hard about what you can afford.
 You will need to consider the assets you have – like savings, which you might be able to use for your deposit – as well as the money that’s coming in and going out.

-Although it may reduce your buying options, you don’t want to commit to a mortgage and then realise you can’t afford some of the nicer things in life!
-It may sound obvious but take time to think of all the things you spend money on throughout the year, even without a mortgage.
+You don’t want to commit to a mortgage and then realise you can’t afford some of the nicer things in life.
+It may sound obvious but take the time to make a note of all the things you spend money on throughout the year, even without a mortgage.
 This will help you to stay well within your means and less likely to overstretch your finances.

 How much might I be able to borrow with a mortgage?